Local Python Development Environment

 To start with Poetry, we can create a new project using

-, for example: poetry new test-app
+poetry new <project-name>, for example: poetry new test-app.

 This will create a basic boilerplate as a starter for any Python project.